joshualibrarian/common-graph/README.md

 The web is a document dump with external indexing bolted on.
 Common Graph is a **semantic index by construction**.

 Every item is typed with a sememe.
 Every frame has a predicate that is a sememe.
-Every binding has a role key that is a sememe.
+Every binding has a role that is a sememe.
 The graph IS the index.

 ### Write-Time Resolution

 **Meaning is resolved at the moment of creation.** When you create a frame — whether by typing "move pawn to e4," clicking a button, or calling an API — the system resolves every concept to a globally-anchored sememe *before storage*.
-"Move" resolves to `cg.verb:move`.
+"Move" resolves to the MOVE sememe.
 "Pawn" resolves to the chess piece item.
 "To" maps to the GOAL thematic role.
 "E4" resolves to a board position.
-What gets stored is not text — it's a structure of semantic references: `MOVE { (THEME) = pawn, (GOAL) = e4 }`.
+What gets stored is a structure of semantic references: `MOVE { THEME:[] → pawn, GOAL:[] → e4 }`.

 The person creating the data does the disambiguation, because they know what they mean.
 This is trivial at write time — you know you meant chess, not a political metaphor.
 It's nearly impossible at read time.
 This is why Common Graph doesn't need a search engine, a crawler, or a ranking algorithm.

 ### Sememes

-**Sememes are universal meaning units.** Grounded in [WordNet](https://wordnet.princeton.edu/) (~120,000 synsets) and cross-linked via [CILI](https://github.com/globalwordnet/cili) (Collaborative Interlingual Index), sememes carry:
+**Sememes are universal meaning units** — language-agnostic items that anchor meaning globally.
+Grounded in [WordNet](https://wordnet.princeton.edu/) (~120,000 synsets) and cross-linked via [CILI](https://github.com/globalwordnet/cili) (Collaborative Interlingual Index), each sememe has:

-- A part of speech (verb, noun, preposition, etc.)
+- A **stable cryptographic IID** — deterministic from a canonical key, identical on every node
-- Thematic roles (agent, theme, instrument, patient, etc.)
+- **Symbols** for language-neutral notation ("+", "m", "kg", "USD")
-- Glosses per language (each a frame: `(GLOSS, ENG) → "definition text"`)
+- For predicates: **declared roles** (EXPECTS) defining what bindings their frames require
-- Symbols for universal notation ("+", "m", "kg", "USD")
+- **Glosses** per language (each a frame)

-- Tokens for language-specific resolution ("create", "crear")
+Words belong to **languages**.
+Each language is itself an item, and its **lexemes** — the words that express sememes — carry their own grammatical features: part of speech, inflection, morphology.
+"Create" (English verb), "crear" (Spanish verb), and "erstellen" (German verb) are all lexemes pointing at the same sememe.
+A sememe's IID stays stable forever — words in any language can be added, changed, or removed without touching it.

 There are no reserved words.
 No escape characters.
 Disambiguation happens through more language — the same way humans do it.

-**Predicates ARE indexes.** When you assert `AUTHORED { (THEME) = TheHobbit, (AGENT) = Tolkien }`, the frame is indexed on TheHobbit (by AUTHORED predicate) and on Tolkien (by AGENT role).
+**Predicates ARE indexes.** When you assert `AUTHORED { THEME:[] → TheHobbit, AGENT:[] → Tolkien }`, the frame is indexed on TheHobbit (by AUTHORED predicate) and on Tolkien (by AGENT role).
 Querying "what did Tolkien author?" is a prefix scan — no full-text search, no crawling, no ranking algorithm.

 **Discovery fans out through the social graph.** Your librarian answers queries from its local store first.
 If it doesn't have the answer, it asks peers.
 Peers ask their peers.
 Trust metrics control propagation depth.
 Global discoverability without a global index.